bankofcanada/TutorialsEcon.jl/simple_RBC/main.md

 ```

 !!! note "Important note"
+    When do we need to call `update_links!`?
 Links will not be automatically updated if:
-    * Links contain a reference outside the model parameters, such as the steady state or a model in a parent module
+    * Links contain a reference outside the model parameters, such as a global variable, the steady state or another model object;
     * A parameter is not a number, such as if an element of a parameter vector is updated.

 ## Part 3: The steady state solution

 The steady state is a special solution of the dynamic system that remains